w3c/adapt/explainers/well-known-destinations.md

 The UA would then be able to present this information to the user in some way.
 We envisage that, initially, this could be done via a browser extension that provides a pop-up (or sidebar) that would list the available destinations on the site in a localised manner for the user.
 In this case, that list might be:

 * Accessibility statement

 * Log in

-> **TODO:**
+> **TODO:** Seek input on serialisation format during wide review.
-> * Add other serialisation types, negotiated via HTTP headers?
-> * Is JSON even a good default in this context?
-> * Is there anything more common and efficient?

 ## Common destinations relating to in-page content

-Sometimes, there may be a standard activity, e.g. "Get help information", that applies to a _particular page_ (or part of a page) on a site.
+Sometimes, there may be a standard activity, e.g. "Get help information", that applies to the specific content on a particular page (or part of a page)&mdash;an example may be getting help on logging in (as opposed to getting help in general).
 In these cases, we cannot use a single well-known URL&mdash;such a URL would only point to the main "help" section's landing page.

 In this case, we can instead add a `rel` attribute to the link on a page that takes the user to help information on that page.
-The fact that there is specific help information available could be deteced by the UA (or extension).
+The fact that there is specific help information available could be detected by the UA (or extension).
 This information could then be rendered in an appropriate way for the user, e.g:

 * Being added to the extension's pop-up, in a page-specific section.

 * Having a symbol or some other highlight added to the link itself in the page, to direct the user's attention to it.

 This part of the specification adds values to the existing ones specifed/registered in the areas listed in the [link types/relations](#link-typesrelations) subsection below.

-> **TODO:** Specify which destinations apply in this context.
+> **TODO:** This is not a complete list&mdash;we are consulting with COGA to update the [destinations that Adapt inherited from COGA](https://raw.githack.com/w3c/adapt/CR-content-2022-07-26/content/index.html#values-0).

+* `help`

+* &hellip;

 ## Key scenarios

+This section explains key use cases, most of which begin with the user interacting with an interface provided by the UA (or UA extension) that supports navigating to well-known destinations.

+Whilst users could visit the well-known URLs corresponding to destinations directly (by typing their address in the browser's addresss bar), this is not expected to be a normal use case.

+### Enumerating common destinations

+This would happen the first time that a UA visits a page on a given origin (or after the cached response expires).

+1. UA requests `/.well-known/ia`

+2. Depending on whether the URL exists&hellip;

+   1. **If the URL exists:** the UA receives a JSON response, listing all the available common destination keys, as described above.
+The UA (or UA extension) can update its interface to reflect the supported destinations.

+   2. **If the URL does not exist:** A 404 response is received.
+The UA (or UA extension) can update its interface to reflect that no destinations are supported by the origin.

 ### Directly visiting a common destination

+This would normally happen when the user activates a control in the UA's (or UA extension's) interface to trigger visiting the particular destination.

-* User/UA requests the well-known URL directly.
+1. UA requests the well-known URL directly.

+2. Depending on whether the URL exists&hellip;

-* If the well-known URL is present, a redirect is given, and the actual page loads normally (assuming the "real" URL given in the redirect is valid).
+   1. **If the URL exists:** a redirect is given, and the actual page loads normally (assuming the "real" URL given in the redirect is valid).

-* If the well-known URL is not supported, there is an immediate 404.
+   2. **If the URL does not exist:** A 404 response is received.
+In this case, the UA would display the 404 page&hellip;this is unlikely to happen in normal use (because supported destinations would've already been queried), and may indicate that the site is mis-configured.

 ### Discovering well-known destinations linked from the current page

-> **TODO**
+1. UA loads a page.

+2. All anchor elements with both `href` and `rel` attributes have their `rel` attributes parsed.

+3. If the `rel` attributes contain a well-known destination, then the first matching well-known destination is taken to be the applicable one, and the UA (or extension) can update its interface to alert the user to the fact that this relevant link was discovered.
+This could be done (for example) in the following ways:

+   - This specific in-page link could be added to a menu of supported destinations, separately to site-wide destinations.

+     When the user activates the control corresponding to the in-page link, the link could be focused, so that the user can find out where the link is going to go, before chosing to follow it.

+   - Highlighting the link in-page.

 ### Example: What if my site has multiple help pages

-In this case, there are two things that you can do:
+In this case, there are two things that site owners/content authors can do:

 * Provde a well-known URI `/.well-known/ia/help` to link to the main help section's landing page.